Summary Plan Description

 - Package it in a way that creates interest and promotes learning.

-Note that if 10% or more of your employees don’t speak English, you must provide an SPD in the other languages.
+Note: If 10% or more of your task force doesn’t speak English, a summary plan description must be provided in other languages.

-Summary plan descriptions need to be distributed by an employer to plan participants within 120 days of a newly established program, or within 90 days after coverage begins.
-The delivery method should be reasonable and in a way that ensures receipt, whether via hand delivery, first-class mail, or electronically.
-Posting the SPD on a wall or on the employer’s intranet does not necessarily count as “likely to result in full distribution.”
+Summary plan descriptions need to be distributed to plan participants within 120 days of a newly established program, or within 90 days after an employee is covered.
+The SPD should be delivered in a way that employees can reliably receive it, such as by hand, first-class mail, or electronically.
+Posting the SPD on a wall or the employer’s intranet doesn’t necessarily qualify as “likely to result in full distribution.”

-An SPD must be updated and distributed every five years if any changes are made to it and every ten years if there are no changes.
-In the interim, SPD updates can be provided with a summary of material modifications (SMM) document.
+A summary plan description must be updated and distributed every five years if there are any changes, and every ten years if no changes are made.
+In the meantime, any SPD updates can be shared through a Summary of Material Modifications (SMM) document.

 What Is the Difference Between a Plan Document and a Summary Plan Description?

-The difference between a plan document and a summary plan description is below:
+The difference between a plan document and a summary plan description is:

-- Plan document: A document informing employee participants of the benefits available to them and the guidelines used to determine the employer’s/plan administrator’s plan operations.
-This is not usually distributed to plan participants.
+- A Plan document is a technical document explaining the benefits available to employees and the plan’s operating rules.
+This is generally not distributed to plan participants.

-- Summary Plan Description: A written document required to be distributed to plan participants regarding information about the benefits plan.
-This document covers items such as plan features and benefits, rules, and claims procedures (see above).
+- A Summary Plan Description on the other hand, is a written document that is distributed to plan participants regarding information about the benefits plan.
+This document details the features, benefits, rules, and procedures to make claims.